cea-trust-platform/trust-documentation/doc/source/user_guide/reference/all.rst

 **Inherits from:** :ref:`source_base`

-Isotropic pressure loss (available in VEF and PolyMAC).
+Isotropic pressure loss (available in VEF and PolyMAC_CDO).

 Parameters are: